UPS Systems becomes a member of JOSCAR

 ‘Critical’ systems are those that cannot be allowed to fail.
 They must be kept operational for as long as possible, if not indefinitely.
 If the equipment was not designed to withstand power breaks of more than 4 or 5 milliseconds, it will certainly require an uninterruptible power supply (UPS).
 The UPS will condition incoming power and protect against relatively short periods of power loss.
 Extended periods will be covered by stored energy (typically additional UPS batteries) or locally generated energy (usually a diesel generator).
 ‘Critical’ systems require both UPS and generator Standby Power

 ‘Sensitive’ systems comprise electronic equipment which require a ‘clean’ shutdown and cannot withstand power fluctuations or the delay in starting up a generator.
-They require a UPS to provide power to the equipment whist it shuts-down cleanly and, if required, completes a backup.
+They require a UPS to provide power to the equipment whilst it shuts down cleanly and, if required, completes a backup.
 ‘Sensitive’ systems require UPS Standby Power

 ‘Other’ electrical loads are those that can be allowed to fail and, in doing so, will not compromise critical systems, the health and safety of staff or customers, and will not damage the equipment in any way.
 ‘Other’ systems may not require any Standby Power